 Get Apple News Directly in Your Inbox

-Apple's move to streaming came when Spotify was dominating the market, so Apple purchased the Beats brand for $3 billion in its biggest acquisition to date.
+Apple's move to streaming came when Spotify dominated the market, so Apple purchased the Beats brand for $3 billion in its biggest acquisition.
 The headphone business continues to operate within Apple, but the digital music service called Beats Music transitioned into Apple Music.
-The $9.99/month app includes streaming music from the three major labels and indie recording artists.

 Apple Music Features